Magic square of squares: Properties of a magic square of squares

 Brute force searches for solutions have been unsuccessful, and suggest that if a solution exists, it would consist of numbers greater than at least $10^{14}$.

 Rice University professor of mathematics Anthony Várilly-Alvarado has expressed his doubt as to the existence of the magic square of squares.

 Notable attempts

 There have been a number of attempts to construct a magic square of squares by recreational mathematicians.

 Sallows' Square

 Following Gardner's prize offer for anyone who could find a magic square of squares in 1996, Lee Sallows published his attempt in The Mathematical Intelligencer.
-His attempt is unique in that the all of the rows and columns, and one of the diagonals all sum to a square number.
+His attempt is unique in that all of the rows and columns, and one of the diagonals, all sum to the same square number.